 How does the UV Editor and Edit mode work together then?
 Remember the list of UV Maps?
 For the selected map, any selected face that has UV coordinates in edit mode will show in the UV editor.
 In lookdev mode, we will use the selected UV map to show the current image texture and how it maps using the selected UV map.
 In rendered view, we use the UV map with the “active for render” icon as long as we don’t set another UV map in the node editor.

 In the UV Editor we also have the option to link what we see from the 3D view.
-By default, we can only see the current selection in the UV Editor and we can make selections independent from the 3D view.
+By default, we can only see the current selection in the UV Editor, and we can make selections independent from the 3D view.
 We can also sync the selection between the two editors if we so desire.
 This brings with it some different behavior in the UV Editor.
 If we mention nothing else though I will assume a non-synced state.

-With 2.80 comes a new feature called multiple object editing.
+With 2.80 comes a new feature called multiple objects editing.
 This can be a very useful tool when you are unwrapping multiple objects at once.
 Hold shift to select multiple objects and hit tab to go into edit mode.

 Blender will take all objects in edit mode into account when making its UV map calculations.
 A smart UV project with all objects fully selected will make a UV map on each object but will take in consideration all faces when placing them into the 1001 space.